 Advanced Obstacle Recognition and Avoidance

-The most significant upgrade with the S6 MaxV is the “Advanced Obstacle Recognition and Avoidance” system that has two layers of technology.
+The most significant upgrade with the S6 MaxV is the “Advanced Obstacle Recognition and Avoidance” system with two layers of technology.

-First is the twin-lens stereo camera that allows it to capture images up to 30fps.
+First is the twin-lens stereo camera capable of taking photos up to 30fps.

 Having two lenses allows this robot to see objects with a 3D perspective compared to the 2D view from a single-lens camera in the Ecovacs OZMO T8.

-Second is the ReactiveAI, which is an artificial intelligence software that will process the images captured by the camera.
+Second is the ReactiveAI, which is an artificial intelligence software, processing the images captured by the camera.

 For those concerned about security, Roborock says that these images are not stored but immediately erased.